BdR76/CSVLint/readme.md

 Trouble shooting / Known issues
 -------------------------------
 * When you press the "Validate Data" button after editing the data file, the text and metadata are not always synchronised immediately. if you get unexpected validation results, try saving the datafile or refreshing the meta data before clicking "Detect columns".

 * When you press "Detect columns" the datetime format of the data isn't always detected correctly.
 Especially when the data contains values like `05/06/2021` the order of day and month can be incorrect.
 You can adjust it manually to match your data before pressing the "Validate data" button.

-* When you select Language > CSVLint to enable the syntax highlighing colors, or change the metadata manually, the column colors aren't always displayed correctly immediately.
+* When you select Language > CSVLint to enable the syntax highlighing colors, or change the metadata manually, the column colors aren't always updated immediately.
 Click inside the textfile or switch tabs to a different file and then back and it should display correctly.

 Acknowledgements
 ----------------